 In conclusion

-In summary, now is the time to look at your estate planning checklist for 2023 and make sure everything is up to date.
+In summary, now is the time to look at your estate planning checklist and make sure everything is up to date.
 This involves:

 Estate Planning doesn’t have to be complicated, so feel free to seek professional advice from Intelliplan Financial.
 Investing in estate planning now can help save you and your loved ones from unnecessary hardship in the future.